About Harrington House

 Attention to detail captures the visitor’s eye at every turn.
 A pair of George III-style gilt wood mirrors visually enlarges the small vestibule.
 Beneath one of the mirrors stands a Regency side cabinet, circa 1810, balanced on the opposite wall by a banquette cushioned with fine 18th century needlepoint.

 Fine French and English furniture, exquisite porcelain, crystal, silver, and fine paintings are enjoyed in the setting of the gracious home of Don and Sybil Harrington.
-A 17th century Pieter Janssens Elinga painting reflected in the rare Queen Anne bureau bookcase, circa 1710, became the inspiration
+A 17th century Pieter Janssens Elinga painting reflected in the rare Queen Anne bureau bookcase, circa 1710, became the inspirationfor the Red Room.

 The Harrington collection of decorative arts represents the best from artisans past and present.
 In the Reception Hall, gilt urn-shaped finials made especially for Harrington House in 1954, blend in harmony with the home’s original newel posts and with 18th century oak flooring.
 Together, the collection represents the Harringtons’ interest in preserving the decorative and fine arts.